ai2cm/fv3gfs-fortran/README.md

 performed for a set of reference configurations included in `tests/pytest/config`.
 Please read the README in `tests/pytest` for more information about these regression tests and how to update the reference checksums.

+## Native tests

+The `--native` flag only runs tests intended to be run in a native environment (e.g. nix, bare metal, or inside a docker container).
+A native environment is capable of running the file `FV3/fv3.exe`.

+Then, to run some simple tests execute

+    pytest --native tests/pytest

+## Image tests

+Certain tests are more convenient or reliable to run within a docker container.
+For example, regression tests are only valid within a consistent environment as represented by a docker container.

 # Serialization